© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Coleman Dovecot is a scheduled monument protected by Cadw under reference CM152.
 View the official record →

-Coleman Dovecot is a post-medieval dovecote located in Carmarthenshire, Wales, dating from the early modern period.
+Coleman Dovecot is a post-medieval dovecote located in Carmarthenshire, Wales, and forms part of the designated heritage landscape recorded by Cadw as SAM CM152.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM152.

 Coleman Dovecot dates from the post medieval/modern period, and is classified as a dovecote.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Coleman Dovecot is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM152.